LaviniaThosatriavi/Alibaba-TradeGuardAI/README.md

    - This PMML file can be seamlessly integrated into Java applications, allowing Alibaba International to deploy the model within their existing technology stack.

 4. **Java Integration**:
-   - The PMML model is loaded and evaluated using Java-based libraries.
+   - The PMML model is loaded and evaluated using the PMML Java library, with dependencies managed by Maven on the Project Object Model XML file, storing the configuration details necessary to build the Maven project
    - The model is then used to predict new data points and integrate seamlessly with Alibaba’s data processing pipelines.